 Our interests are fiction and popular and cultural history (including memoirs, letters, journals, and biographies), which we offer through our Sidebar Historian® series.

-At the moment we are soliciting mysteries and cultural history manuscripts.
+We regret that we have to close the window on new fiction queries until we work through the queries and submissions currently in house.
+We are, however, still soliciting popular and cultural history manuscripts.
 Before you submit even a query, please review our Frequently Asked Questions/Submission Guidelines.

 If you hover your mouse above a typewriter key on the navigation bar (at the top of each page, right under our Reck House Press banner and logo), you'll see the title of page associated with that icon.
 Or visit our sitemap to see how these webpages are organized.